 Safe and isolated locations to practice social distancing when fishing

-As Scotland emerges from the Covid pandemic, people are looking to escape to the outdoors post – lockdown and enjoy some new found freedom again.
+As Scotland emerges from the Covid pandemic, people are looking to go fishing and escape to the outdoors post – lockdown and enjoy some new found freedom again.
 Here are my top fishing trips in Scotland, that allow you stay safe, enjoy the open air, marvel in gorgeous scenery and know you are being looked after by a team of guides that understand how to stay safe post Coronavirus (Covid-19)

 First of all all of our guides have completed this course by the World Health Organisation, which reassures you that we know how to stay safe, and help you relax and enjoy your fishing in the outdoors, risk free.